Why I Donated Bone Marrow to a Guy in France

 Marketing major Brett Arakawa ’17 recently hooked himself to a machine that sucked his blood.
 Here’s how USF inspired him to do it.

 I donated bone marrow cells at Alta Bates hospital in Berkeley.
 They were flown to France and transplanted into a 50-year-old man.

 How did this begin?

-About two years ago, in the USF cafeteria, I saw a table with a sign that said, “Be The Match.”
+About two years ago, at Delta Zeta's Ali's Way event, I saw a table with a sign that said, “Be The Match.”
 It was a bone marrow donation registration drive.
 I signed up and swabbed each cheek with a Q-tip to give them a tissue sample.
 It took five minutes.Then, two months ago, I got a call out of the blue from Be The Match.
 I didn’t even remember registering, but I was happy to hear from them.